 - Visit a CTT Post Office or PAYSHOP agent between 48 hours and 5 days after using the A22.

-- Use a pre-paid Via Verde transponder where you register the owner of the vehicle.
+- Use a pre-paid Via Verde transponder linked to the licence plate of the vehicle.

-- Use a pre-paid “anonymous” transponder linked to the registration of the vehicle.
+- Use a pre-paid “anonymous” transponder not linked to the registration of the vehicle.

 - Use a post-payment transponder linked to a bank account.